arahub/MODL-CAIR/README.md

 # MODL-CAIR

+## A Multi-Operator Deep-Learning Approach to Preserve Visual Integrity in Content-Aware Image Retargeting Task

 ## Overview

-This repository provides the inference implementation of the **Multi-Operator Deep-Learning Approach (MODL-CAIR)** for preserving visual integrity in content-aware image retargeting.

-The implementation reproduces the proposed image retargeting method described in our manuscript.
+The is the implementation MODL-CAIR that reproduces the proposed image retargeting method described in our manuscript.

 **Manuscript:** https://publication.com/ *(To be updated after publication)*